sniperkit/gogroup/README.md

 Use Group.Cancel() to cancel all gorountines gracefully.

-Group.Interrupted indicates if a os.Signal was received.
+Group.Interrupted indicates if an os.Signal was received.

 Group.Err() indicates if an error was set by a goroutine.